GoogleChrome/developer.chrome.com/site/en/docs/webstore/program_policies/index.md

 - Shortening of variable and function names
 - Collapsing files together

-### Two Step Verification {: #two-step }
+### Two step verification {: #two-step }

-To ensure the security of CWS accounts, Two Step Verification is required for all developer accounts prior to publishing an extension or updating an existing extension.
-Developers can activate Two Step Verification for their Google Accounts [here](two-step-enroll).
+To ensure the security of CWS accounts, two step verification is required for all developer accounts prior to publishing an extension or updating an existing extension.
+Developers can activate two step verification for their Google Accounts [here](two-step-enroll).
-More information on Google's Two Step Verification features can be found [here](two-step-features).
+More information on Google's two step verification features can be found [here](two-step-features).

-### Additional Requirements for Manifest V3 {: #mv3-req }
+### Additional requirements for Manifest V3 {: #mv3-req }

 Extensions using Manifest V3 must meet additional requirements related to the extension's code.
 Specifically, the full functionality of an extension must be